 Using art as a creative vehicle, three artists living with a visual impairment have come together as part of the Change Makers campaign to create a visual and audible artwork to shine a light on the challenges faced by people living with vision loss.

-A staggering 2.2 billion people live with vision impairment worldwide1.
-Retinal diseases are now affecting more of us than ever before2,3.
+A staggering 2.2 billion people live with vision impairment worldwide.1 Retinal conditions are now affecting more of us than ever before.2,3

 With Change Makers, our goal is to bring the communities, the experiences, and the challenges experienced by people living with vision loss to the forefront.
 Ultimately the campaign will recognise individuals who have contributed to the community and we hope that through this activity we will create a platform for solidarity, experience sharing and discussion on eye health.

 Join us on our journey as we celebrate Change Makers and drive awareness of the need to do more for people living with vision loss through a series of videos; check out our YouTube channel for audio described options, to ensure community inclusivity.